-- 1) To receive the Audited Financial Statements of the Company for the financial year ended 31 March 2015 together with the Directors' and Auditors' Reports thereon.
-Note 6 - To re-elect Koichi Sawada who retires pursuant to Article 86 of the Articles of Association of the Company.
-Resolution 1 - 3) To re-elect Rin Nan Yoong who retires pursuant to Article 86 of the Articles of Association of the Company.
-Resolution 2 - 4) To consider and if thought fit, to pass the following Ordinary Resolution in accordance with Section 129 of the Companies Act, 1965:-
+1) To receive the Audited Financial Statements of the Company for the financial year ended 31 March 2016 together with the Directors' and Auditors' Reports thereon.

+Note 6

+2) To re-elect Tan Siew Chu who retires pursuant to Article 93 of the Articles of Association of the Company.

+3) To re-elect Ranko Kume who retires pursuant to Article 93 of the Articles of Association of the Company.

-" THAT Hiroshi Kume, retiring pursuant to Section 129 of the Companies Act, 1965, be and is hereby re-appointed a Director of the Company to hold office until the next Annual General Meeting."
-Resolution 3
+- 4) To consider and if thought fit, to pass the following Ordinary Resolution in accordance with Section 129 of the Companies Act, 1965:- - "THAT Hiroshi Sumino, retiring pursuant to Section 129 of the Companies Act, 1965, be and is hereby re-appointed a Director of the Company to hold office until the next Annual General Meeting."

-- 5) To approve the payment of Directors' Fees of RM 595,000.00 for the financial year ended 31 March 2015.
-Resolution 4 - 6) To approve the payment of a final single tier dividend of 20.00 sen per ordinary share of RM1.00 each for the financial year ended 31 March 2015.
+5) To approve the payment of Directors' Fees of RM 611,000.00 for the financial year ended 31 March 2016.

+6) To approve the payment of a final single tier dividend of 20.00 sen per ordinary share of RM1.00 each for the financial year ended 31 March 2016.

-7) To re-appoint the Auditors, Messrs KPMG and to authorise the Directors to fix their remuneration.
+7) To re-appoint Messrs KPMG as Auditors of the Company and to authorise the Directors to fix their remuneration.